micho0802/Stroke_detection/README.md

 Like most capstone projects, the platform involves frontend, backend, and database architecture.

 ### Frontend:
--The frontend was built around the [Gradio](https://www.gradio.app/)
+- The frontend was built around the [Gradio](https://www.gradio.app/)

 ## Result